oktadev/okta-blog/_source/_posts/2021-02-26-unity-webgl-playfab-authorization.md

 In their 2020 [State of the Internet / Security](https://www.akamai.com/us/en/multimedia/documents/state-of-the-internet/soti-security-gaming-you-cant-solo-security-report-2020.pdf) report, Akamai tracked 100 Billion credential stuffing attacks from June 2018 to June 2020 and found that 10 Billion of these attacks were targeted at gamers.
 It is not just up to the player or the distribution platform to take security seriously.
 Players expect that the game companies producing the product that they are trusting their data to will also be keeping them secure.

 In [Identity Security for Games in C# with Unity](/blog/2020/08/21/unity-csharp-games-security), we took a look at the extreme basics of storing and authenticating users in a Unity project.
-That example is a great starting point for the fundamentals, providing a hello world concept within the Unity editor.
+That example is a great starting point for the fundamentals, providing a "hello world" concept within the Unity editor.
 I want to expand upon how the design can change depending on the build target and how to make use of a player's authorization by passing it into other back-end platforms.
 To do this, we will be building a [WebGL](https://docs.unity3d.com/Manual/webgl-gettingstarted.html) application in [Unity](https://unity.com/) that authenticates player's and authorizes them to [Azure Playfab](https://playfab.com/); where their player data will be stored.
+Here is a conceptual overview of what this will look like:

 {% img blog/unity-webgl-playfab-authorization/p_Unity_Playfab_Auth.png alt:"PlayFab SDK" width:"800" %}{: .center-image }